-Californians really care education as well.
+Californians really care about education as well.
 In fact, the Public Policy Institute of California reports that:

 California voters passed Proposition 30, which was designed in part to provide more funds for higher education.

-Discounts are nice though so why not ask you agent about student discounts when purchasing your car insurance policy?
+Discounts are nice though so why not ask your agent about student discounts when purchasing your car insurance policy?

-While self-improvement and self-fulfillment are great goals, the reality is that most people go to college as a means for obtaining a higher paying job.
+While self-improvement and self-fulfillment are great goals, the reality is that most people go to college as a means of obtaining a higher paying job.

 Not all higher-paying jobs require a post-secondary education either.
 Take a look at the most common jobs in the City in Motion by race and ethnicity according to Data USA.